-UAW Votes For Nationwide Strike To Begin Before Midnight Sunday
+UAW Goes On Strike Against General Motors

-The United Auto Workers announced that a nationwide strike will begin just before midnight on Sunday.
-The move comes after failing to agree to a new contract with General Motors over wages, health care and profit-sharing.
+The United Auto Workers began a nationwide strike at General Motors just before midnight on Sunday after both sides failed to agree on a new contract over issues including wages, health care and profit-sharing.

-Production across the U.S. is expected to be halted, affecting nearly 50,000 workers, which is anticipated to idle U.S. production until both sides agree to a new contract.
+Production across the U.S. is expected to be halted until a new contract is hammered out, affecting nearly 50,000 workers at 33 manufacturing plants in nine states as well as 22 parts distribution warehouses.

 "At midnight tonight, the picket lines will go up," the UAW's Brian Rothenberg said at a news conference in Detroit on Sunday.
 "But basically, when the morning shift would have reported for work, they won't be there.
 The picket lines are being set up."

+"They helped save the automaker from bankruptcy in 2009," she says.
+"They made a lot of concessions, and they feel with GM being as profitable as it is right now, it's time for the company to come back and help them out."

+General Motors posted a $11.8 billion dollar profit last year, according to its most recent earnings report.

-On Saturday, union officials allowed their contract to lapse just before midnight.
-GM leadership has sought to slash the company's health care costs, but union leadership said workers refuse to agree to a contract that makes health care more expensive.
+On Saturday, union officials allowed their contract to lapse around midnight.
+GM leadership has sought to contain the company's health care costs, but union leadership said workers refuse to agree to a contract that makes health care more expensive for them.

 "While we are fighting for better wages, affordable quality health care, and job security, GM refuses to put hard working Americans ahead of their record profits," UAW Vice President Terry Dittes said in a statement.
 "We don't take this lightly."